 We are big on recycling as well!
 All boxes that we receive supplies in, from plants to fertilizer bottles, and everything in between, are taken to our local recycling center.
 We also use brown paper bags in our packaging to cut down on the use of plastics and unnecessary packing material, like those annoying packing peanuts.
 When you receive your order, you can reuse or recycle the tissue paper, the packing box, and paper bag.
 We aim to apply sustainable and environmentally safe practices to every aspect of our business, big or small!

 This approach has even carried over to products that we make in house!
-Have you seen our 3d printed geometric holders and pineapple holders?
+Have you seen our geometric holders and pineapple holders?
 You might not know this, but they are made in house from PLA filament, which is a plant based plastic that is derived from renewable resources such as corn starch and other plant materials, and the best part is that its very biodegradable!

 Need some ideas of something that you can do to do you part to protect our Earth?
 Read on!